n-develop/peopleiknow/README.md

 "People I Know" is (or will be)  a PRM.

 ## What is a PRM?
 A PRM is a "Personal Relationship Management".
 On the web, you will also find the name "Personal CRM".
+So you can use "People I Know" to store information about the people you know. ;-)

+### Is it like my "Contacts" app on my phone?
+Yes, somehow it is.

+### So, why would I use it?
+If you use "People I Know", you own your data.

 ## Features
 Right now the features are pretty limited.
 But the app is under (more or less) active development.